Canterbury Cathedral Organ Loft

 Canterbury, United Kingdom 2016–2020

-Client: Canterbury Cathedral Dean and Chapter UNESCO World Heritage Site
+Client: The Dean and Chapter of Canterbury Cathedral UNESCO World Heritage Site

 The new organ loft at Canterbury Cathedral provides an elevated place in the central part of the Cathedral for the organist to sit at their console and play, in a position close to the choir and within clear sight of the choirmaster.
 The new loft stands in the North Quire, in the oldest part of the building, between two stone columns, and is separated from the choir by a stone screen that dates from the twelfth century.